Stephen Hendrie

-Hendrie is a Scotland youth international and has played at under-21 level.
+Hendrie is a former Scotland youth international and has played at under-21 level.

 Club career

 Hamilton Academical

 Born in Glasgow where he attended St Andrew's Secondary School, Hendrie began his career at Hamilton Academical.
 He made his club debut on 23 July 2011 in the Scottish Challenge Cup first round, replacing Derek Lyle after 60 minutes of an eventual 2–0 victory over Queen's Park at Hampden Park, and his Scottish Football League debut two weeks later, starting a 2–1 win at Ayr United on the first day of the new First Division season.
 At the end of the 2011–12 season, his first with the club's senior team, Hendrie described his year as a "dream."
 Hendrie described the next season, the 2012–13 season, as "[not] my best season" due to injuries and subsequent lack of playing time.

 On 8 February 2014, he was sent off in the 50th minute of a 1–0 defeat at Dundee for a foul on Martin Boyle, with teammate Ziggy Gordon being dismissed later on.
 He was also given a red card on 12 April, in a 1–1 draw away to Livingston.
 Hamilton ended the season promoted from the Championship to the Scottish Premiership via the play-offs, and Hendrie made his top-flight debut on 9 August 2014, starting in a 0–2 home defeat to Inverness Caledonian Thistle on the opening day of the season.
 He played 30 league matches throughout the season, and was sent off on 24 September in the League Cup third round, a goalless draw with Motherwell at New Douglas Park, although his team won the penalty shootout.